Subscribe

 Like, if you thoroughly thrill one person in a product demo, that’s more money in the bank than 1,000 people hitting your website and getting “branded” that you’re “trustworthy” because of your steel-blue color palette and stoic font.
 (I’ll take one Tom over ten thousand StumbleUpon hits.)

-I like the idea of subtle yet powerful influences as much as anyone else, and I’m not saying design and attention to detail isn’t important or valuable.
+I like the idea of subtle yet powerful influences as much as anyone else, and I’m not saying design and attention to detail isn’t important or valuable (although maybe it isn’t).
 I just think most of our efforts are drowned out by the seething distraction that is the Internet and life in general.

 Take care of the big stuff.